-2. A partial Somersault Back Tuck is executed until the shins are perpendicular to the surface of the water.
+2. A partial Somersault Back Tuck is executed as both legs are drawn into Tuck Position, until the shins are perpendicular to the surface of the water.
 2. BP 9 inverted Tuck Position is achieved.

-LONDON CONTINUOUS SPIN 720° (cont.)
-Figure - 154f

-Figure Description NVT Diagrams Major Desired Actions 3.1 The trunk unrolls rapidly 3.
+Figure - 154f LONDON CONTINUOUS SPIN 720° (cont.)
+DIFFICULTY - 2.4 Figure Description NVT Diagrams Major Desired Actions 3.1 The trunk unrolls rapidly 3.
 The trunk unrolls rapidly as the with BP 6 Vertical Position legs are rapidly straightened to 18.0 and maximum height assume a Vertical Position midway achieved simultaneously. between the former vertical line 3.2 The Vertical Position is through the hips and the former held only long enough to vertical line through the head and define the position and to the shins. demonstrate completion of the transition prior to the descent.
 4. Without a pause a Continuous 4.
 See BM 13 Spins and 13f Spin 720° is executed.
-Continuous Spin 34.0 BP1Back Layout Position Body Position Description Diagrams Major Desired Actions 1.
+Continuous Spin 34.0 BP1 Back Layout Position Body Position Description Diagrams Major Desired Actions 1.
 Body extended with face, 1.
 Gives the impression that the chest, thighs, and feet at the body is stretched horizontally to surface of the water. its maximum.
-Front of the trunk

-2. Head (ears specifically), hips and ankles in horizontal alignment.

-- will also be at the surface of the water. - 2.
-Judgement is made by checking visual points of the horizontal alignment: ears, shoulder joints, hip joints and ankles.
+Front of the trunk will also be at the surface of the water.
+2. Head (ears specifically), hips 2.
+Judgement is made by and ankles in horizontal checking visual points of the alignment. horizontal alignment: ears, shoulder joints, hip joints and ankles.
 This imaginary line should also pass through the middle of the side of the trunk.
 BP 14 Bent Knee Positions